-ENTRY ASSIST HANDLE: An entry assist handle with light is located outside the entry door.
+ENTRY ASSIST HANDLE: The roof ladder serves as the entry assist handle..

 ENTRY DOORS, SCREENS, AND LOCKS: Entry door locks and deadbolts are keyed alike.
 Be sure to record all key numbers and keep them in a safe place.
 The screen door may be separated from the main entry door.
 A hold back mechanism will secure the main door against the side of the trailer.